+As a result, the interest rate you’re offered is likely to be significantly higher than you might be offered by a bank, for example.
 By law, each lender must show you the representative APR on a loan.
-The representative APR is the rate that a lender offers 51% of more of their customers.
+The representative APR is the rate that a lender offers to 51% of more of their applicants.

 Representative APRs reflect the cost of a loan in interest, fees, and charges over the course of a year.
-That's why the interest rates look so high on many short term loans lasting less than twelve months.
+That's why the interest rates look so high on many loans lasting less than twelve months.

 You should only take out a short-term loan if you can comfortably afford to meet all the repayments on the date due and if you know where the money is going to come from.

-Most short term loan providers collect repayments from your bank account once a month.
+Most short term loan providers collect repayments directly from your bank account once a month.
 Some lenders offer the option to pay weekly or fortnightly.

 You may want to ask your friends and family if they can help you out financially to get you over the unexpected bill or emergency financial situation you're in.
-It may also be worth considering whether the situation you're in is actually an emergency - could you wait to have done what you need doing until your next pay day?
+It may also be worth considering whether the situation you are in is actually an emergency - could you wait to have done what you need doing until your next pay day?